coreos/etcd-operator/README.md

 $ kubectl create -f example/example-etcd-cluster.yaml
 ```

 Wait until all three members are up.
-Then stop the etcd operator and delete one of the etcd clusters:
+Then stop the etcd operator and delete one of the etcd pods:

 ```bash
 $ kubectl delete -f example/deployment.yaml